Ontotext-AD/recommend-pub-docs/_v2_0_0-docs/uploading-content.md

 }
 </code></pre>

-* `GET /content?contentid=content_id` - an alternative to the method above in case the articles have IDs in the form of URIs.
+* `GET /content?contentid=content_id` - an alternative to the method above, in case the articles have IDs in the form of URIs.

 <div class="note-badge">
   <ul>